WPManageNinja/paymattic-docs/docs/getting-started-with-paymattic/how-to-install-and-activate-paymattic-in-wordpress.md

 ## Installing and Activating Paymattic

-To learn how to install and activate the **Free Version of Paymattic Plugin** directly from the WordPress Site, follow the steps with the screenshots below –

 First, go to the **Plugins**, open the **Add New Plugin** page from the **WordPress Dashboard**, search for **Paymattic** through the **Search Plugins** field, and the plugin will appear.

 Now, click the **Install** button and the **Paymattic** plugin will be successfully **installed** on your WordPress site.